Staff Spotlight: Meet Ashley

 Community Resources for Autism in Elkhart, Indiana

-Autism Resources for Families with Autistic Children in Elkhart, Indiana
+Autism Resources for Families in Elkhart, Indiana

 Have you ever heard the phrase, “it takes a village?”
 For families with autism, this is especially true as they try to provide the best quality of life for their loved one with autism.
 With 1 in 58 children diagnosed with autism, it is likely you or someone you know is affected by autism.
 Not only is it important that a strong family unit is in place for someone with autism, but, it’s also important that they have access to community resources that can assist them, such as recreational therapies, autism services, support groups, and more.
 In order to better support families with autism, Lighthouse has compiled a list of local autism resources in Elkhart, Indiana.
 Below, you will find a list of organizations that may be able to assist families with autism in Elkhart, Indiana.